-Meg has held positions with various animal law organisations, including the Animal Law Institute (former Director of Education), the Barristers Animal Welfare Panel (former National Co-Ordinator & Tasmanian Co-Ordinator) and the Australian Animal Protection Law Journal.
-She was the inaugural recipient of the RSPCA Australia Sybil Emslie Animal Law Scholarship.
+Meg is an Adjunct Lecturer at the University of Tasmania School of Law and an Honorary Adjunct Assistant Professor at the Bond University Faculty of Law.
+She has held positions with various animal law organisations, including the Animal Law Institute (former Director of Education), the Barristers Animal Welfare Panel (former National Co-Ordinator & Tasmanian Co-Ordinator) and the Australian Animal Protection Law Journal (former Chief Editor).
+Meg is currently the Secretary of the Australasian Animal Law Teachers’ and Researchers’ Association.
+In recognition of her voluntary animal law work, Meg was the inaugural recipient of the RSPCA Australia Sybil Emslie Animal Law Scholarship in 2016.

 Prior to joining Voiceless, Meg was a Voiceless Grant Recipient (grant awarded to run Tasmania’s first animal law conference), member of the Voiceless Legal Advisory Council and a regular speaker in the Voiceless Animal Law Lecture Series.
 She has had a lifelong passion for animal protection, and believes in the power of the law and education to help improve the welfare and protection of Australia’s animals.